wanglab-georgetown/JOINT/README.md

 ## Reference
 Cui, T., Wang, T. JOINT for large-scale single-cell RNA-sequencing analysis via soft-clustering and parallel computing.
 BMC Genomics 22, 47 (2021). https://doi.org/10.1186/s12864-020-07302-6

+## Support and Contribution
+For technical issues particular to this repo, please report the issue on this GitHub repository.

+New features, as well as bug fixes, by sending a pull request is always welcomed.